jazzband/wagtailmenus/docs/source/settings_reference.rst

 .. _MAIN_MENUS_MODELADMIN_CLASS:

-``WAGTAILMENUS_MAIN_MENUS_MODELADMIN_CLASS``
+``WAGTAILMENUS_MAIN_MENUS_ADMIN_CLASS``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Default value: ``'wagtailmenus.modeladmin.MainMenuAdmin'``
+Default value: ``'wagtailmenus.menuadmin.MainMenuAdmin'``

-If you wish to override the ``ModelAdmin`` class used to represent **'Main menus'** in the Wagtail admin area for your project (e.g. to display additional custom fields in the listing view, or change/add new views), you can do so by using this setting to swap out the default class for a custom one. e.g.
+If you wish to override the admin class used to represent **'Main menus'** in the Wagtail admin area for your project (e.g. to display additional custom fields in the listing view, or change/add new views), you can do so by using this setting to swap out the default class for a custom one. e.g.

 .. code-block:: python